azatian/nucleiseg/README.md

 ## Code

 **download.py**

-  Downloads nuclei annotations from WebKnossos, the digital platform we use for painting cellular features
+  - Downloads nuclei annotations from WebKnossos, the digital platform we use for painting cellular features

 **pipeline.py**

-  Driver code that reads in customizable model configuration yaml file and implements U-Net and saves final weights
+  - Driver code that reads in customizable model configuration yaml file and implements U-Net and saves final weights

 **inferencer.py**

-  Loads model weights to predict nuclei masks from new data
+  - Loads model weights to predict nuclei masks from new data

 ## Model Configuration File
-  Customizable, edit here: **input/config.yaml**
+  Customizable in that you can choose hyperparameters, edit here: **input/config.yaml**

 ```jsx
 dataset: